The World's Largest Modern & Contemporary Prints & Editions Platform

 Pumpkin (LPASG) by Yayoi KusamaImage © Christie's / Pumpkin (LPASG) © Yayoi Kusama 2013

-Kusama’s 2013 work Pumpkin (LPASG) shows a bright yellow gourd covered in black polka dots on a dark, fractured background.
-The dots are a trademark motif of Kusama’s, appearing throughout her work on naked bodies, across canvases and even in the artist’s own clothing and hair.
-Here, they both map out the contours of the three dimensional object and ‘obliterate’ its form, making it not one object but the sum of infinite elements.
-In December 2021 this artwork sold for HKD$62,540,00 (£6,013,295) at Christie's Hong Kong, one of the highest values achieved by any of Kusama’s works on the secondary market.
+Kusama’s Pumpkin (LPASG) (2013) features a bright yellow gourd covered in black polka dots set against a dark, fractured background.
+The dots, a signature motif in Kusama’s work, appear throughout her art–on naked bodies, canvases, and even in her own clothing and hair.
+In this piece, the dots both define the contours of the three–dimensional object and “obliterate” its form, transforming it into the sum of infinite elements.
+In December 2021, this artwork sold for £6 million at Christie’s Hong Kong, marking one of the highest prices ever achieved for Kusama’s works on the secondary market.

 £5.8M for Pumpkin